MileHacker Logo

 • Stroll Xianyang Ancient Cultural Street for local crafts and traditional building styles.

-• Mausoleums: Focus on the striking stone sculptures and spirit paths at Maoling (Huo Qubing Tomb) and Qianling Mausoleums, which are masterpieces of imperial Tang and Han art.
+• Mausoleums: Center on the striking stone sculptures and spirit paths at Maoling (Huo Qubing Tomb) and Qianling Mausoleums, which happen to be masterpieces of imperial Tang and Han art.

 Spiritual & Wellness Journey

-Main Focus: Temple visits, tranquility, traditional therapies.
+Main Focus: Going to temples, tranquility, traditional therapies.
 A journey focused on inner peace, cultural understanding, and traditional healing experiences.

 Suggested Route